lizf57/portfolio/readme.md

-# Portfolio-Project
+# Professional Portfolio Project

-<h2>Module 2 Challenge: Advanced CSS</h2>
+## Module 2 Challenge: Advanced CSS

-For this week's challenge, I created a portfolio using HTML and CSS.
+For this week's challenge, I created a professional portfolio using HTML and CSS.

 The purpose of creating this portfolio was to showcase my present and future web development projects for potential employers.

 The skills I used for this portfolio reflect what I have learned in the first few weeks of the Coding Bootcamp, as well as working toward maintaining all requirements needed to complete the project.

+## Requirements
 The requirements for the project are listed below:

 - Developer's name and a recent photo are presented to the user when the portfolio is loaded.